Bundelkhand Medical College: Establishment

 In November 2007 Govt. of M.P. decided to start a new medical college for the people of Bundelkhand.
 Honorable Chief Minister of M.P.
-Shri Shivraj Singh Chauhan and honorable Minister of Medical education Dr Gori Shanker Shejwar decided to start this project.
+Shri Shivraj Singh Chauhan and honorable Minister of Medical education Gori Shanker Shejwar decided to start this project.
 Principal secretary and Director of Medical Education Department were called to search for an officer for this dream project.
-In Feb 2008 Professor Dr S.C.
+In Feb 2008, S.C.
 Tiwari accepted this difficult task and got appointed as a nodal officer and acting Dean for this new project.

-First office of Sagar Medical College was started at Satpura Bhavan Bhopal under the supervision of Dr V.K.
-Saini (DME MP GOVT.) and Dr Saraswat (Project Director) another small office was started at Sagar inside the District hospital which was handled by Mr Yadav (A.O.).
+First office of Sagar Medical College was started at Satpura Bhavan Bhopal under the supervision of V.K.
+Saini (DME MP Govt.) and Saraswat (Project Director) another small office was started at Sagar inside the District hospital which was handled by Yadav (A.O.).
 Later on the staff was increased.
-The first working team consisted of Miss Bhavna Bhimte, Dr Gaurav Sharma, Dr Ravi Pachori, Dr Mahendra Kumar Bharti, Dr Y. Pawade, Dr Vishal, Dr Mitesh Shah and Dr Rajbhan, Dr Amit Jain, Dr Kusum Patidar and Dr A.K.
+The first working team consisted of Bhavna Bhimte, Gaurav Sharma, Ravi Pachori, Mahendra Kumar Bharti, Y. Pawade, Vishal, Mitesh Shah and Rajbhan, Amit Jain, Kusum Patidar and A.K.
 Mathur.
 This team worked from a single room at Satpuda Bhavan Bhopal.
 Another team of doctors was working at Sagar.
-This team consisted of Dr R. Pandey, Dr Sarvesh Jain, Dr Deepak Shrivastava, Dr Shikha, Dr Amar Gagwani, Dr Anil, Dr Dushyant, Dr Pinkesh, Dr Malti, Dr Anand and Dr Anju Jha.
+This team consisted of R. Pandey, Sarvesh Jain, Deepak Shrivastava, Shikha, Amar Gagwani, Anil, Dushyant, Pinkesh, Malti, Anand and Anju Jha.

 In May 2009 the officers team was shifted from Bhopal to Sagar and started working for the development of college.
 Above team members gave their support for the progress of this college.
-Later on Professor Dr V. M. Agnihotri, Professor Dr Mrs Mukul Yadav, Professor Dr R.S.
-Verma, Dr Annapurna Bose, Dr S.S.
+Later on Professor V. M. Agnihotri, Professor Mukul Yadav, Professor R.S.
+Verma, Annapurna Bose, S.S.
 Mishra gave their support for the development of college.

-Dr S.C.
-Tiwari, Dr V. M. Agnihotri and Dr M.K.
+S.C.
+Tiwari, V. M. Agnihotri and M.K.
 Bharti gave their best support for entire development of this institute.
 Due to all combined efforts Sagar Medical College came in to existence and got permission by MCI in October 2009.
 At the time of L.O.P. this was the only recognized Govt. medical college in Madhya Pradesh.
 On 5 Nov 2009 honorable Chief Minister Shri Shivraj Singh Chauhan inaugurated this college for the first academic session.
 This was the only project which almost completed in 2 year short duration.
 District hospital Sagar was the first associated hospital for this college.